FY 2027 Multistate Conservation Grant Program (F27AS00009)

 What the program is actually funding

-The NOFO defines this as a multistate conservation mechanism, not a laboratory-only or narrowly disciplinary research grant.
-Its core purpose is to fund efforts that respond to “needs beyond the scale, scope, and capabilities of a single State.”
+The FY 2027 NOFO defined this as a multistate conservation mechanism, not a laboratory-only or narrowly disciplinary research grant.
+Its core purpose was to fund efforts that respond to needs beyond the scale, scope, and capabilities of a single State.

 - a well-structured single-state proposal that does not create regional spillover is a weak fit;

-- a proposal that can demonstrate cross-jurisdiction outcomes and coordinated implementation is much stronger;
+- a proposal needed to demonstrate cross-jurisdiction outcomes and coordinated implementation;

-- the project logic should connect clearly to 2027 AFWA Strategic Priorities.
+- the project logic needed to connect clearly to a 2027 AFWA Strategic Priority;

 - state governments,